-According to the Quran forgiveness is superior, but the Quran does not approve of passivism in every condition.
-A small group’s or a individual’s passivism such as Gandhi’s should be considered from a different perspective than passivism effected when there is an effort to destroy the whole of a community.
-Muslims are asked to fight when their religion or societies are attacked or when there is an aim to destroy them.
-An absolute passivism would increase the attackers’ fierceness.
-This would mean allowing the children, women and elderly to be murdered which is morally unacceptable and against “common sense”.
+According to the Quran forgiveness is superior, but the Quran does not approve of pacifism in every condition.
+A small group’s or an individual’s pacifism (such as Gandhi’s) should be considered from a different perspective than pacifism in the face of an effort to destroy a community.
+Muslims, according to the Quran, are required to fight when their religion or societies are attacked or when there is an aim to destroy them.
+Allowing, in such circumstances, the children, women and elderly to be murdered is morally unacceptable.

 4) To fight for reasonable causes: The verses of the Quran give permission to fight under conditions of just cause and this just cause is being attacked.
-People who approve of fighting against everyone who is not Muslim have destroyed the idea of “just cause.”
-In this way they are free to declare war on whomever they wish.
-We witness many events in history in which Muslims have declared even each other unbelievers and started “jihad” between themselves.
+People who approve of fighting against non-Muslim have destroyed the idea of “just cause,” believing themselves free to declare war on whomever they wish.
+We witness many events in history in which Muslims have declared even other Muslims unbelievers and started “jihad” between Muslims.

-The Quran’s moral attitude linking the declaration of war with the reasonable cause of being attacked is the most consistent option ethically of the options listed above.
-Even in international law, self defense is accepted as an “inherent right.”
-According to the United Nations’ 51st article people who face aggression have a right to self defense.
+The Quran’s linking of the declaration of war with the reasonable cause of being attacked is the most ethical of the options listed above.
+Even in international law, self-defense is accepted as an “inherent right.”
+According to the United Nations’ 51st article people who face aggression have a right to self-defense.

-According to the Quranic approach there are other important matters regarding war, which I would like to emphasize.
-One of the most important of these is that the Prophet Muhammad is the only person sanctioned by the Quran in his time and after his death, there is no one whose decisions are guaranteed.
-No man can claim that he is epistemologically superior to the rest and that his decisions to declare war are undebatable.
-Throughout history, there had been many religious authorities from different religions who claimed to have a different epistemological situation than the rest of the public.
-For example, the Church claimed that its decisions were under the protection of the Holy Spirit (Gabriel) and its epistemologic situation was different from that of the common people.
-Even though there are no claims like those in the Quran, there have been similar assertions in Islam, too.
-Many people believe that some people are saints (awliya) and that every decision of these people is incontestable; that these people have special protections from God and that they -because of their epistemologic situation- can have special knowledge which ordinary people can not attain.
-In addition to the claims of being awliya, if one of these awliya turns out to be Mahdi, then the devotion to the religious authority increases considerably.
-This belief can and has caused these leaders’ declarations of war to be accepted without hesitation and bypassing discussions as to whether those wars were just or unjust.
+According to Quran, there are other important matters regarding war, which I would like to emphasize.
+For example, only the Prophet Muhammad is the only person sanctioned by the Quran in his time and after his death, there is no one whose decisions are guaranteed.
+No other person can claim that their decision to declare war is beyond debatable.
+Throughout history, many religious authorities from many different religions have claimed to know better than the rest of the public.
+For example, the Church claimed that its decisions were guided by the Holy Spirit giving it insight into God’s will that common people lacked.
+Although opposed by the Quran, there have been similar assertions in Islam, too.
+Many Muslims believe that some people are saints (awliya) and that as such every decision by a saint is incontestable; they hold that these people have special protections from and connections to which give them special knowledge which ordinary people lack.
+In addition, if a saint is also Mahdi, then devotion to their religious authority increases considerably.
+This belief can and has caused some saints’ declarations of war to be accepted without hesitation, bypassing discussions about whether those wars were just or unjust.

-It is widely believed both in Sunni sects and Shiite sects that by the end of the world a man who is going to be Mahdi will come and fight against the unbelievers and he win over all of them.
-The Shiites believe in general that this person has been hiding more than 1100 years.
-This Mahdi belief is such an important issue for the Shiites belief that even the power behind Ayatullah Khumayni’s rebellion was the belief that Khumayni was representing the Mahdi until he comes back.
-In Sunni belief, leaders of a thousand different sects have declared themselves to be Mahdis.
-The person who is believed to be Mahdi gains a huge political power among his followers.
-From the Weberian perspective Mahdis form the most absolute type of charismatic authority.
+It is widely believed in both Sunni and Shiite sects that at the end of the world the Mahdi will fight against the unbelievers and defeat them.
+Shiites believe that the Mahdi has been hiding more than 1100 years.
+This Mahdi belief is so important to Shiites that the Ayatullah Khumayni’s rebellion was empowered by the belief that Khumayni represented the Mahdi until his return.
+Leaders of a thousand different Sunni sects have declared themselves to the Mahdi.
+A person believed to be the Mahdi gains a huge political advantage among his followers.
+From a Weberian perspective, Mahdis form the most absolute type of charismatic authority.
 Hasan Sabbah, who is always mentioned in every debate on the roots of terrorism, has also used this belief.
-In fact, there is not even one verse in the Quran about Mahdi.
-Many investigations of the hadiths have proven that the hadiths about Mahdi are fabricated and were created to achieve political goals.
-If we remember that there are whisperings circulating that Osama Bin Laden may be the Mahdi we can understand the importance of the situation.
-As a result the Quran does not approve anybody’s epistemological superiority after the Prophet Muhammad.
-So, by attributing to some people special epistemological properties, an unjust war declaration can not be justified.
+There are, however, no verses in the Quran about the Mahdi.
+And the hadiths about Mahdi are fabricated, created to achieve political goals.
+If we recall that there were whispers circulating that Osama Bin Laden was the Mahdi, we can understand the importance of the situation.
+As a result the Quran does not approve of any believer’s epistemological superiority after the Prophet Muhammad.
+Since people special epistemological properties, an unjust declaration of war cannot be justified.

-In addition, aside from the commencement conditions of a war, the manner in which that war is conducted (jus in bello), is also important when we consider the ethics of war.
-A war can be an unjust war at the beginning and be conducted justly, and the opposite of this may also happen; a war can start with just causes and be conducted unjustly.
+In addition, aside from the commencement conditions of a war, the manner in which that war is conducted (jus in bello), is also important to the ethics of war.
+A war can be an unjust war from the beginning and can also be conducted justly; and a war can start with just causes and be conducted unjustly.
 The verse of the Quran below is important for this subject: